RedLanternTech/CISSPNotes/Domain1Notes.md

 # Types of Documents
 - Policy:  high level statement of management intentions.  **Always Start With Policy.**
-- Standard:  REquired implementation or use of tools
+- Standard:  Required implementation or use of tools
 - Procedure:  Step by step on how to do something
 - Baseline:  Minimum security required for a system or process
 - Guidelines:  Recommendations or suggestions.
 This is the only one that is optional.